babo/bigquery-prezi/prezi.md

 ???
 - these are expensive in a normal relational database that has indices
 - large, multi-tenant (shared) computer cluster
 ---
+# feels like SQL, seems like SQL
+- many advantages
+- but it's different, some things are harder
+    - distinct values are tricky
+    - joins with large datasets are tricky
+???
+SQL is cheap to parallelize but aggregation is complex
+---
 # Import, export, storage pricing
 - loading data into BigQuery is free